pmlersch/pmlersch.github.io/_pages/publications.md

 ####  Forthcoming

-Tisch, Daria & Lersch, Philipp M. (Forthcoming): Distributive Justice in Marriage: Experimental Evidence on Beliefs about Fair Savings Arrangements. *Journal of Marriage and Family*.
+Boertien, Diederik & Lersch, Philipp M. (Forthcoming): Gender and Changes in Household Wealth after the Dissolution of Marriage and Cohabitation in Germany. *Journal of Marriage and Family*.

 Vidal, Sergi, Lersch, Philipp M., Jacob, Marita, & Hank, Karsten (Forthcoming): Interdependencies in mothers' and daughters' work-family life course trajectories: Similar but different? *Demography*.